Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 #6\.
 Running Circuitscape from the command line

-On Linux machines, running Circuitscape from the command line can be useful, especially when running over a network.
+On Linux machines, Circuitscape is run from the command line.
+On other platforms, running from the command line is useful when calling different Circuitscape from scripts (e.g., written in Python or R) or external programs.

 Whether Circuitscape is called from the command line or the graphical user interface, settings (such as input file names) are passed to the main Circuitscape module using a configuration file.
-The configuration file has a .ini extension, and can be edited and saved from the user interface.
+The configuration file has a .ini extension, and can be created and saved from the user interface.
 The file may also be edited directly in a standard text editor.
+We don't yet have documentation for each of the settings, but if you save some different configurations from the user interface and edit the resulting .ini files, you can quickly get the hang of which options correspond to which settings in the interface.

 To call Circuitscape from the command line in Linux, use the command
 ```